kfechter/LegionY530Ubuntu/README.md

 run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
 run the command `sudo rmmod r8822be`
 run the command `sudo modprobe r8822be`

+### Configuring Audio Jack to Work With Microphones

+run the command `/etc/modprobe.d/alsa-base.conf` add `options snd-hda-intel model=dell-headset-multi` to the end of the file reboot

 # Advanced Features